 Mail me soon.
 I worry a little about the data.
 Let me know if Kindness Services contact you.

 XXXX xxxxxx (Redacted)

-This story appeared in May as the winner of the Sandstone Press short fiction prize
+This story won the Sandstone Press short fiction prize